 - Environmental Microbiology

+Epidemiology is the study and analysis of the distribution and determinants of health and disease conditions in defined populations.
+It is the cornerstone of public health, and shapes policy decisions and evidence-based practice by identifying risk factors for disease and targets for preventive healthcare.
 Epidemiology and Biostatistics applies, develops, and teaches the skills needed to understand the determinants of disease and improve health.
 The descriptive and analytic approaches (epidemiology) needed to investigate and understand the complex causes of major public health problems and to develop effective strategies to prevent them.
 The biostatistics program centers on the development and application of theory and methods in the collection, analysis, and interpretation of data used in public health and other biomedical sciences.

 - Risk Assessment